 The menu is adapted to your system automatically.
 Some menu items are only available if the system has been set up accordingly.
-The menu items are only displayed in systems in which the corresponding system components are installed, e.g. automatic filling facility or Key Timer.
+The menu items are only displayed in systems in which the corresponding system components are installed, e.g. Key Timer.